SEE WHAT’S LANDING SOON

 Work begins on the relocation of the center elevator that services the tunnel to ticket lobby.
 Excavation begins for the new portion of the terminal building.

 The new portion of the terminal starts to take shape as steel begins to be erected.

-Exterior of the new building is complete.
+Exterior of the new building is mostly complete.
 Interior finishes begin including installation of terrazzo art.

 TSA moves to new checkpoint.
 Town Square, four gates and observation gallery open to the public.